Atlas Shrugged: Government and business

 Rand's view of the ideal government is expressed by John Galt: "The political system we will build is contained in a single moral premise: no man may obtain any values from others by resorting to physical force", whereas "no rights can exist without the right to translate one's rights into reality—to think, to work and to keep the results—which means: the right of property".
 Galt himself lives a life of laissez-faire capitalism.

 In the world of Atlas Shrugged, society stagnates when independent productive agencies are socially demonized for their accomplishments.
 This is in agreement with an excerpt from a 1964 interview with Playboy magazine, in which Rand states: "The action in Atlas Shrugged takes place at a time when society has reached the stage of dictatorship."

-Rand also depicts public choice theory, such that the language of altruism is used to pass legislation nominally in the public interest (e.g., the "Anti-Dog-Eat-Dog Rule", and "The Equalization of Opportunity Bill"), but more to the short-term benefit of special interests and government agencies.
+Rand also depicts public choice theory, such that the language of altruism is used to pass legislation nominally in the public interest (the "Anti-Dog-Eat-Dog Rule" and "The Equalization of Opportunity Bill") but more to the short-term benefit of special interests and government agencies.

 Property rights and individualism

 Rand's heroes continually oppose "parasites", "looters", and "moochers" who demand the benefits of the heroes' labor.
 Edward Younkins describes Atlas Shrugged as "an apocalyptic vision of the last stages of conflict between two classes of humanity—the looters and the non-looters.
-The looters are proponents of high taxation, big labor, government ownership, government spending, government planning, regulation, and redistribution".
+The looters are proponents of high taxation, big labor, government ownership, government spending, government planning, regulation, and redistribution."

 "Looters" are Rand's depiction of bureaucrats and government officials, who confiscate others' earnings by the implicit threat of force ("at the point of a gun").
-Some officials execute government policy, such as those who confiscate one state's seed grain to feed the starving citizens of another; others exploit those policies, such as the railroad regulator who illegally sells the railroad's supplies for his own profit.
+Some officials execute government policy, such as those who confiscate one state's seed grain to feed the starving citizens of another.
+Others exploit those policies, such as the railroad regulator who illegally sells the railroad's supplies for his own profit.
 Both use force to take property from the people who produced or earned it.
 "Moochers" are Rand's depiction of those unable to produce value themselves, who demand others' earnings on behalf of the needy, but resent the talented upon whom they depend, and appeal to "moral right" while enabling the "lawful" seizure by governments.

 The character Francisco d'Anconia indicates the role of "looters" and "moochers" in relation to money: "So you think that money is the root of all evil? ...
 Have you ever asked what is the root of money?
 Money is a tool of exchange, which can't exist unless there are goods produced and men able to produce them. ...
 Money is not the tool of the moochers, who claim your product by tears, or the looters who take it from you by force.
 Money is made possible only by the men who produce."